 There’s only one deGrom, who when healthy is the most lethal pitcher on the planet.
 And if the two-time Cy Young winner remains intact through October, it’s reasonable to assume he’ll beat Max Scherzer’s record $43.3-million salary when deGrom opts out of his current contract at season’s end.

-That’s the Achilles' heel of every deGrom start.
-When you routinely throw 100-mph fastballs, with inhuman sliders that max out in the mid-90s, the physical demands exact a serious toll.
+If deGrom remains intact, the Mets should be heading deep into October.
+The only Achilles heel to a deGrom start is relying on someone else to get the outs after he leaves -- other than Diaz anyway.
 Factor in deGrom’s lengthy medical history, along with this year’s four-month absence due to a stress reaction in his shoulder blade, and the health concerns follow him to the mound every turn.

 It’s reason enough for the Mets to play it safe with deGrom to this point, cautiously nudging up the number for his innings and pitches.
 This is Showalter’s first year as his manager, and he’s chosen his postgame words carefully when describing deGrom’s exits.
 Showalter understands it’s a loaded subject, and he explained that Wednesday’s departure after 93 pitches -- two short of his season high two weeks earlier -- was his decision.

 Still, deGrom seemed to have more in the tank, energized by Nimmo’s brilliant grab in the seventh.
 He froze Max Muncy looking at a 100-mph heater to open the inning, then left another triple-digit fastball up to Turner, who launched a deep drive that seemed destined for the visitors’ bullpen in right-center.
 When Nimmo came down with the baseball, pumping his fists as the crowd exploded, deGrom got a second wind.

 “My goal is to strike out that last guy after the catch Nimmo made,” deGrom said.